The City of Gillette is an Equal Employment Opportunity employer.

 - Knowledge of the City’s and the Department’s policies and procedures.

-- Knowledge of the principles of strategic planning.
+- Knowledge of the principles of file and records management.

-- Knowledge of the principles of files and records management.
+- Knowledge of the basic principles of automation equipment troubleshooting and repairing techniques.

 - Skill in assessing and prioritizing multiple tasks, projects and demands.